wongyihe/wongyihe.github.io/_pages/about.md

 My work and research
 ======
  My research interests lie in the field of human-computer interaction, with a focus on neurodiversity and digital accessibility.
 I use qualitative methods such as interviews and netnography to explore underlying issues and better understand the needs and challenges of neurodiversity groups.
-My ultimate goal is to use this human-centered approach to maximize the benefits of technology for neurodiversity groups.
+My ultimate goal is to use a human-centered approach to develop technologies that promote the well-being of neurodiverse populations.
 Currently, I am working to build quantitative studies to evaluate my prototype designs.

 My background and history